Lincoln Property Taxes

 Yes, you can pay the whole thing at once if that is what you prefer.
 Make the payment on or before Oct.
-12 to avoid penalties and interest.
+9 to avoid interest charges.

 It is really hard for us to come up with these big payments all at once.
 Can I pay monthly or quarterly instead?

 Yes!
 If it is easier for you to pay in smaller increments, we will accept your payments at any time of the year.
 Just make sure you meet the deadlines to avoid interest and penalty charges.

 What if I can’t make the entire payment by October 9th?

 Even if you can only make a partial payment, it will save you some interest charge.
 We do accept partial payments.
 Beginning on Oct.
 10, any remaining balance of the first installment will be subject to 0.5% interest per month.

 Can I pay my bill with a credit card?

 No, the Town of Lincoln can not accept credit card payments of any kind.
 We prefer payment by check or money order.
 If you must pay with cash, please bring the exact amount.

 What if I can’t manage to make the March 11th payment?